Case study: How to automate marketing reporting in the restaurant business

 Analyze your marketing efficiency, find the growth areas, increase ROIGet demo

 - Understand what advertising activities bring new users to the website and mobile application and how much it costs to attract a client.
-We had to combine data from the website, mobile application, and CRM system to figure this out.
+They had to combine data from the website, mobile application, and CRM system to figure this out.

 Table of contents